| Read Time: 9 minutes

 Camp Lejeune Attorney Fees Should Be Capped At 20% or 25%

-Fob James Law Firm honors the attorney fee caps in both the Camp Lejeune Justice Act of 2021 and the Federal Tort Claims Act.
-The language in these Acts expressly limit attorney fees to 20% or 25% of the total recovery.
+Fob James Law Firm honors the attorney fee caps in both the Federal Tort Claims Act and Camp Lejeune Justice Act of 2021.

 Three Reasons For Capping Fees At 25%